usegalaxy-eu/gdpr/src/pages/tos.md

 ## Data Retention

-We limit storage of personal data and user-generated data (uploaded datasets, histories, and derived results) to what is necessary for the Service, in accordance with Article 5(1)(e) of the GDPR (storage limitation).
+We limit storage of personal data and user-generated data (uploaded datasets, histories, and derived intermediate results) to what is necessary for the Service, in accordance with Article 5(1)(e) of the GDPR (storage limitation).

 - If you do not log in for **12 months**, we will attempt to notify you via your registered email address and via an in-Galaxy notification shown when you next log in to the Service.
-If you do not log in within **one month** after we send the email notice or create the in-Galaxy notice, whichever occurs first, your account will be **deactivated**: your data remains stored but is no longer accessible to you or to automated jobs.
+If you do not log in within **one month** after we send the email notice or create the in-Galaxy notice, whichever occurs first, your account will be **deactivated**: your data remains stored for six months, but is no longer accessible to you or to automated jobs.
 - If you do not log in within **six months** of deactivation, your **user-generated data will be deleted**.
-Your account record (username, email, and analysis metadata) is retained as an account shell, and may be reactivated on your request.
-- If your account remains inactive for **10 years**, the account record itself, including username and email, will be **purged**.

 You may delete your data and account at any time; see our [User Rights under the GDPR](/gdpr/gdpr-rights) page.
 These retention periods may change as described under "Changes to